 - Reassess your spiritual practices.

-95 Tweets explains the meaning behind each of Luther’s ninety-five concerns.
-Then it updates the basic premise of each one, reframed as ninety-five tweets, complete with hashtags.
-95 Tweets concludes with a present-day list of ninety-five tweets for the modern church.
+Martin Luther’s 95 Theses explains the meaning behind each of Luther’s ninety-five concerns.
+Then it updates the basic premise of each one, for today’s audience.
+95 Theses concludes with a present-day list of ninety-five items for the modern church to consider.

 The intent is not to criticize her but to encourage ongoing reforms.